Advanced X-Rays: State-of-the-art X-Ray Imaging for Wonderful Smiles

 The crystal-clear digital x-rays give your orthodontist the images they need to create a custom plan for your braces treatment, with intricate detail so that every last tooth is moved into its correct position safely, effectively, and with lasting results.

 Dental X-Rays are known as panoramic radiographs: 2-dimension images of your teeth, jaw, and bones, which give your orthodontist a complete picture of your dental alignment.
 Older technology required printing the x-rays onto plastic sheets, but digital x-rays have revolutionized radiography.

 Now, digital imaging allows for instant generation of x-ray pictures, so your orthodontist can immediately assess your dental structure and make a treatment plan with complete information about your smile.

-Dental x-rays are entirely safe, and your dental professional will take all necessary precautions, such as a lead apron and removal of metal jewelry, before taking your x-rays, to keep you safe.
+Dental x-rays are entirely safe, and your dental professional will take all necessary precautions to keep you safe, such as a lead apron and removal of metal jewelry, before taking your x-rays.